 Generally, it is recommended that the ability to Edit and Delete Reviews is only made available key players in your account so that there are fewer variables impacting them.

-These address the role's ability to See Comments made on Assets, Add Comments to Assets, and Edit and Delete their own and others’ Asset Comments.
+Otherwise, these address the role's ability to See Comments made on Assets, Add Comments to Assets, and Edit and Delete their own and others’ Asset Comments.
 Access can also be controlled for the ability to View, Add and Edit Asset Comment Replies.